rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 The PDF will usually lag behind what is in github as I don't update it for every minor check in.

 ## Downloading the book

 However, this book is intended to be interactive and I recommend using it in that form.
-It's a little more to set up, but worth it.
+It's a little more effort to set up, but worth it.
 If you install IPython and some supporting libraries  on your computer and then clone this book you will be able to run all of the code in the book yourself.
 You can perform experiments, see how filters react to different data, see how different filters react to the same data, and so on.
 I find this sort of immediate feedback both vital and invigorating.
 You do not have to wonder "what happens if".
 Try it and see!

 The github pages for this project are at https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python You can clone it to your hard drive with the command